Traditional Celtic Music

 For a list of Irish music sessions happening around the Bay, check

 - Irish set dancing

-& 2 Ave, S.F.
-If interested contact Michael Reimer at firstname.lastname@example.org.
+Clement & 2 Ave, S.F.
+If interested contact Josephine Brogan at: firstname.lastname@example.org

 - Irish ceili dancing